virt-manager/virt-manager/man/virt-install.rst

 **Syntax:** ``--cdrom`` PATH

 ISO file or CDROM device to use for VM install media.
-After install, the the virtual CDROM device will remain attached to the VM, but with the ISO or host path media ejected.
+After install, the virtual CDROM device will remain attached to the VM, but with the ISO or host path media ejected.